sbnikhil/AI-Task-1/README.md

-# AI-Task-1
+#Python Basics
-The file has a list of questions which were solved in python.
+The file has a few basic questions that are to be solved in python.